 We are proud to operate on a shoestring: our organizers, guest scientist and mentors are volunteers, and we use donated space for our institute.
 Donations go entirely to fund our student internships.
 Everything else comes from volunteer work.
 This means that even a very small donation goes far, and we are touched by any donation.

-The Institute for Computing in Research can receive tax-exempt donations through the Friends of the Santa Fe Public Library.
+The Institute for Computing in Research can receive tax-exempt donations through the Software Freedom Conservancy.

 If you work for Los Alamos National Laboratory, or some other employer which has a donation mechanism, then you should use that mechanism.
 Sometimes your employer might even match your funds, so the Institute magically receives twice as much as you donate.